-However, without a cultured representative of M. major, the fate of T. amphioexa, either as a whole endosymbiont or as sequestered organelles, inside the ciliate remain speculative.
+Without a cultured representative of M. major, the fate of T. amphioxeia, either as a whole endosymbiont or as sequestered organelles inside the ciliate remains speculative.
 Future studies would benefit from the combined use of molecular methodologies and high-resolution sampling to examine the interactions between the captured cryptophyte prey and its ciliate predator, in situ.

+-the two most interesting points in this study are:

+T. amphioxeia are present at very low relative abundances, despite high prevalence in Mesodinium as chloroplasts;

+There are no obvious associations with water mass (i.e., no change in T. amphioxeia with flood vs. ebb tide or salinity/temperature